Rose Petal Peppermint Candy Drops

-First, you’ll want to prepare your infusion.
-Layer thin slices of lemon and fresh rose petals in a jar or heat proof measuring cup until you reach near the top.
+- Prepare the infusion by layering thin slices of lemon and fresh rose petals in a jar or heat proof measuring cup until you reach near the top.

 - Let this steep for about 30 minutes then strain.
-Depending on the color of petals used, it will have turned a lovely pinkish color as shown below:
+Depending on the color of petals used, it will have turned a lovely pinkish color as shown in the photo above.

-Measure out 1 cup of rose-lemon water and put in a large deep pot (you will need the extra room to keep the candy from boiling over.)
+- Measure out 1 cup of rose-lemon water and put in a large deep pot (you will need the extra room to keep the candy from boiling over.)

 I find it easier to make these in powdered sugar molds.
 Fill a large cookie sheet or cake pan with powdered sugar.
 Using something small, like your peppermint extract top, make tiny indentations in the sugar.

 After removing from the heat, stir in your peppermint extract then pour the hot mixture into the powder sugar forms and allow to harden.
 (Use a heat proof measuring cup with a spout for ease of pouring.)